Bill Cullen: Marriages

 Cullen was married three times and had no children.
 His first marriage was a brief one while still living in Pittsburgh.
 His second marriage (1948–1955) was to singer Carol Ames.
 On December 24, 1955, Cullen married former dancer and model Ann Roemheld Macomber, born Elise Ann Roemheld (whose sister was, at the time, married to game show announcer and future emcee Jack Narz), the daughter of composer Heinz Roemheld; this marriage lasted until his death in 1990.
 She occasionally worked as a model on Bill's The Price Is Right and made several appearances with him on Tattletales.
 She died on July 21, 2018, aged 90.

 Physical disability

 Cullen contracted polio in August 1921, when he was 18 months old.
-The long-term sequelae of that illness, combined with injuries sustained in a serious motor vehicle accident in 1937 requiring a nine-month hospitalization, made it difficult for him to walk or stand for an extended period of time.
+The long-term effects of that illness, combined with injuries sustained in a serious motor vehicle accident in 1937 requiring a nine-month hospitalization, made it difficult for him to walk or stand for an extended period of time.